 Try one (or more!) of the extensions in this book!
-Scissors Paper Rock Lizard Spock Al: The computer reads your mind Write your own rules
+Keeping Score That's not a real move Scissors Paper Rock Lizard Spock AI: The computer reads your mind Write your own rules

 Where do I start?

 You can do these in any order, so choose your favourites!